ubclaunchpad/rocket2/docs/Config.md

 ## GITHUB\_WEBHOOK\_ENDPT

-The path Github posts webhooks to.
+The path GitHub posts webhooks to.
+Note that the following events must be enabled (configured in GitHub app settings > "Permissions & events" > "Subscribe to events"):

+- Membership
+- Organization
+- Team
+- Team add

+When configuring webhooks, provide the URL path `/slack/commands` of your Rocket instance.

 ## GITHUB\_WEBHOOK\_SECRET